Patryk27/strolle/README.md

 # Strolle

-Strolle (from _strålspårning_) is an real-time renderer with support for dynamic global illumination:
+Strolle (from _strålspårning_) is a real-time renderer with support for dynamic global illumination:

 <p align="center">